wojciechKomorowski/Recruitment-Task-Primesoft/README.md

 # Recruitment-Task-Primesoft

-Simple drag and drop application in JavaScript and Bootstrap 3.
+Simple drag and drop application in JavaScript, Bootstrap 3 and Firebase.

-To do:

-* Restore elements positioning after browser refresh.
-* Solve problem with distinguishing click event (modal opening) from mousedown, mousemove and mouseup (drag and drop mechanism).
+Click shape to add some data inside  💾
+Drag shape to change it position ⭐️

 ## Getting Started